animatedmax/spring-data-geode/src/main/markdown/reference/region.md

 ### <a id="cachelistener-instances"></a>`CacheListener` instances

-`CacheListener` instances are registered with a Region to handle Region events, such as when entries are created, updated, destroyed, and so on.
+`CacheListener` instances are registered with a Region to handle Region events, such as when entries are created, updated, and destroyed.
 A `CacheListener` can be any bean that implements the [CacheListener](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/CacheListener.html) interface.
 A Region may have multiple listeners, declared with the
 `cache-listener` element nested in the containing `*-region` element.